NavyaG-lab/Tech-writer/glossary.md

 you might see the `my-new-service.adapters.account/wire->internal` adapter function convert from a nested external wire to the flat internal model, and `my-new-service.adapters.account/internal->wire` convert in the reverse direction.

 ### controllers
-route the data that came from diplomats into another source.
+Route the data that came from diplomats into another source.
 For instance, save something into DB or route to another service via a diplomat.
 Controllers should not have core business logic in them - they are only "routers".
 They should assume that data is already converted by adapters.
 Exceptions should be raised in the controller level.
 In general testing controllers at the unit level requires a lot of mocking, and should hence be avoided because updating those tests to match code changes is labor intensive.
 Instead, controller code should be tested via postman integration tests.

 ### logic
-contains simple pure functions, without side-effects, that make any changes into data, or transformations, or anything, that is necessary for the correct working of the other functions.
+Contains simple pure functions, without side-effects, that make any changes into data, or transformations, or anything, that is necessary for the correct working of the other functions.
 These must be tested in a complete way - no mocks or stubs, no side-effects, etc.
-Ideally they shouldn't raise exceptions, which can be avoided by using either monad.
+Ideally they shouldn't raise exceptions, which can be avoided by using [either monad](https://github.com/nubank/nu-algebraic-data-types#either-type).

 ### models
-are schemas for representing data internally.
+Are schemas for representing data internally ([example](https://github.com/nubank/papers-please/blob/master/src/papers_please/models/verification_request.clj)).
 Generally these models are used to define datomic schemas, but you can have models that aren't stored persistently.
 It is important to only use these schemas within the service, so that the internal model can evolve independently of external models shared across services.
 Shared external schemas should be stored in the `common-schemata` repository.
+Models store persistently in datomic must be registered in `db/datomic/config.clj` ([example](https://github.com/nubank/papers-please/blob/master/src/papers_please/db/datomic/config.clj#L14-L19))

 ### db
-contains read, write, and migration logic for persistent data.
+Contains read, write, and migration logic for persistent data.
 Most commonly you will see something of the form `db/datomic/<a-model>.clj` like `db/datomic/account.clj`, but there can also be other types of databases like `dynamodb` or `influx`.

 ### components.clj
 Initialization components for different environments (e.g. test, e2e, prod, staging...), encoding dependencies between them.
-Components (e.g. http client, datomic client, redis client) are used when certain logic needs to manage or depend on mutateable state.
-Components are made available to incoming diplomat handlers, for instance, handlers in http_in or consumers have access to things like the datomic or http components, and pass them down to the controller level for general use.
+Components (e.g. HTTP client, datomic client, redis client) are used when certain logic needs to manage or depend on mutateable state.
+Components are made available to incoming diplomat handlers, for instance, handlers in http_in or consumers have access to things like the datomic or HTTP components, and pass them down to the controller level for general use.

 ### `test/` unit-tests
 Unit tests written in mostly `Midje`, and at times `clojure.test`.